3. Proposal Preparation Instructions and Requirements

 (5) Briefing Chart, is not included in the 23-page limit (and must not contain proprietary data).

 (6) NASA Research License Application is not included in the 23-page limit (only if TAV is being proposed).

 Note: Letters of general endorsement are not required or desired and will not be considered during the review process.
 However, if submitted, such letter(s) will count against the page limit.

 In addition to the above items, each offeror must submit the following firm level forms, which must be filled out once during each submission period and are applicable to all firm proposals submissions:

-Website references, product samples, videotapes, slides, or other ancillary items will not be considered during the review process.
+Please note: Website references, relevant technical papers, product samples, videotapes, slides, or other ancillary items will not be considered during the review process.

 No type size smaller than 10 point shall be used for text or tables, except as legends on reduced drawings.
 Proposals prepared with smaller font sizes will be rejected without consideration.